carlansley/swagger2-koa/README.md

 ### `router(document) => koa2-style Router`

-This is the easiest way to use swagger2-koa; it creates a standalone koa server, adds the `validate` and `ui` middleware, and returns a
+This is the easiest way to use swagger2-koa; it creates a standalone koa server, adds the `validate` middleware, and returns a
 Router object that allows you to add your route implementations.

 ```
-import {router as swaggerRouter, Router} from 'swagger2-koa';
+import {ui, router as swaggerRouter, Router} from 'swagger2-koa';

 ...